Happy spring, my friends!

 Her dad made a delicious cake, and she opened the rest of her presents.

-This was the first year she seemed to truly understand what a special day it was, and she was happy all week, a win-win for everyone.
+This was the first year she seemed to truly understand what a special day it was, and she was cheerful all week, a win-win for everyone.

 She also started equine therapy!